tec1group/Software/monitors/README.md

 - A Tutorial Monitor that fits in a page (256 bytes)
 - Easy to understand with basic input/output
 - Fully commented source listing by Jim Roberton (PDF)

+## uMON1 - Micro Monitor 1
+by Scott Gregory

+A tiny modulariesed monitor.

+Included:
+ - Source and binaries for the base uMON1.
+ - Source and binaries for uMON1 + RAM Test and Serial Modules.
+ - Readme.
+ - Licence.

+Licensed under Attribution-NonCommercial-ShareAlike 4.0 International.